zgsrc/fincal/README.md

 A locale begins by defining a timezone.
 Then regular trading days and regular trading hours are defined.
 There are days and times trading USUALLY (but not necessarily) takes place.
-Outside of regular trading hours, extendedTradingHours specifies additional sessions (usually with limited participation).
+Outside of regular trading hours, extendedTradingHours specify additional sessions (usually with limited participation).
 Some regular trading days are holidays, and trading does not occur.
 In some markets, days before or after holidays are partialTradingDays that observe partialTradingHours.